The-International-Screeps-Bot/The-International-Open-Source/README.md

 Using [rollup](https://rollupjs.org/guide/en/) we will translate the code into a single js file, which will be used in environments set in `.screeps.yaml` file (see below if you don't have one yet).
 This compiles the code so it can be run by Screeps while we develop using folders and typescript.

 First, you'll need to set up your settings.
 In `/src` you'll find the `settings.example.ts` file.
 Please copy the file and rename its clone to `settings.ts`.
 Then change the `settingsExample` definition to `settings`.
 You can then add your own prefences, including checks based on the name of the shard for server-specific settings.
 These same instructions with an example are included in the file.

+Head to `src/other/userScript/userScript.example.ts` and follow the instructions at the top of the file.
+It will be very similar to settings up `settings.ts`.

 Next, rename `.screeps.yaml.example` to `.screeps.yaml` and fill in the required information for each environment you want to run the bot in.
 For the official server, replace the `token` with an [API token](https://docs.screeps.com/auth-tokens.html) for your account.
 On private servers, edit _(or copy and rename)_ the `pserver` section with `host` set to your server domain or IP then complete `username` and `password` with your credentials on this server.
 For more information about this file, check the [screeps unified credentials file](https://github.com/screepers/screepers-standards/blob/master/SS3-Unified_Credentials_File.md) spec.